You are here: About Us > FAQ

 Each morning the school is open from 7.45 am.
 Students are supervised until classes begin.
 After school, families have the opportunity for their children to be cared for and learn up to 5 pm each day.

 Class sizes vary by the grade level and the popularity of electives in the Diploma Programme.
-The current class average is 14.

 Most students live near the school: Dreieich, Dietzenbach, Langen, Neu-Isenburg, Frankfurt and Darmstadt.
 Others live towards the Taunus, Hanau, Aschaffenburg and Wiesbaden.

 We offer a bus shuttle service for our students.
 You can find more about it here.

 Our annual tuition fees vary according to the student’s grade level:

 For detailed information concerning our fees, discounts and additional costs please click here.

 Yes, we have an open enrolment policy and accept applications throughout the school year, subject to certain academic and linguistic requirements which depend on the Grade level.

 Generally, it takes about 10 days to process an application.
 If necessary, applications can be dealt with more quickly.
 Sometimes, applications that require extra discussion (for example in relation to individual learning needs or subject choices) can take longer.

 We do tests in Mathematics and English to assess students' numeracy, English literacy and general reasoning abilities.

 Yes, in general we do accept students with little or no English skills.
 Nevertheless, there are requirements by age for English language competency.
 Students aged eight and up joining the school with very little or no English will be assessed and parents will be advised if extra intensive tuition is necessary.